aristanetworks/anta/examples/demo/README.md

 The script configured the lab with the exception of leaf3:

-- Leaves <-> spines interfaces are configured with an IPv4 address.
+- Leaves <-> spines interfaces are configured with an IPv4 address
-- eBGP is configured between spines and leaves (underlay, IPv4 unicast address family).
+- eBGP is configured between spines and leaves (underlay, IPv4 unicast address family)
 - BFD is configured for the eBGP sessions (IPv4 unicast address family)
-- 2 loopback interfaces are configured per leaf.
+- 2 loopback interfaces are configured per leaf
-- 1 loopback interface is configured per spine.
+- 1 loopback interface is configured per spine
-- eBGP is configured between spines and leaves (overlay, EVPN address family, Loopback0).
+- eBGP is configured between spines and leaves (overlay, EVPN address family, Loopback0)
 - VXLAN is configured on the leaves (Loopback1)
-- Default VRF only.
+- Default VRF only

 ## Check the state of spine1

+ssh to spine1 and run some EOS commands to check the state

 ![images/atd_spine1.png](images/atd_spine1.png)